debutler266/To-Do-Checklist-App-Project-2-/README.md

 Items associated with each user's individual checklist can be marked as complete, edited, and deleted.

+# Purpose

+This app was created with the elderly user in mind.
+I created this app for all to ultilize but specifically, I wanted to give older user an app where they simply could recite their daily/weekly/etc To-do tasks as well as keep track of them in an organized fashion.

 ***Decided to not give the mark as complete button any current fuctionality because it essentially does the same thing was delete.
 I will add a different fuctionality for it in the near-future.

 # Gems Used